 Travel Camera

 Manchester is a historic and colorful city!
 We recommend using a real camera to capture the sights.
-We use a DSLR Canon Rebel with an 18-135mm lens on our travels.
+We shoot with a DSLR Canon Rebel with an 18-135mm lens on our travels.

 UK Travel Insurance

-Trips don’t always go as planned – and when things go awry, insurance may help recoup some of the costs incurred.
-If you haven’t already purchased travel insurance, check the affordable rates and coverage at World Nomads.
+Trips don’t always go as planned.
+When things go awry, insurance may help recoup some of the costs incurred.
+If you haven’t already purchased coverage, check the affordable rates at World Nomads.

 Start planning your trip to the UK!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel advice?
 Head over to our Travel Planning Page for more tips – and for country-specific information, take a look at our Travel Guides Page!